jhpce-jhu/jhpce_mkdocs/docs/ourtools/features.md

 # WEB SITE TOOLS/ENABLED FEATURES WORTH KNOWING HOW TO USE
 Some more useful than others.
-Jeffrey likes "admonitions" a lot.
+Jeffrey likes "[admonitions](features.md#admonitions)" a lot.

 There is another document containing [wishlist](wishlist.md) items that we might want to enable/configure.

 ## Critical reference
+Look here for information about these and other features!!!
+Just keep in mind that ones marked "insiders" are not available for our use.
 [Materials for MkDocs reference section](https://squidfunk.github.io/mkdocs-material/reference/).

 ## Frontmatter (in documents)